Bede: Veneration

 His scholarship and importance to Catholicism were recognised in 1899 when the Vatican declared him a Doctor of the Church.
-He was the only Englishman named a Doctor of the Church until 2025, when John Henry Newman was named a Doctor of the Church.
+He was the only Englishman named a Doctor of the Church until 2025, when John Henry Newman was elevated to that status.
 He is also the only Englishman in Dante's Paradise (Paradiso X.130), mentioned among theologians and doctors of the church in the same canto as Isidore of Seville and the Scot Richard of St Victor.

 His feast day was included in the General Roman Calendar in 1899, for celebration on 27 May rather than on his date of death, 26 May, which was then the feast day of St Augustine of Canterbury.
 He is venerated in the Catholic Church, in the Church of England and in the Episcopal Church (United States) on 25 May, and in the Eastern Orthodox Church, with a feast day on 27 May (Βεδέα του Ομολογητού).

 Bede became known as Venerable Bede (Latin: Beda Venerabilis) by the 9th century because of his holiness, but this was not linked to consideration for sainthood by the Catholic Church.
 According to a legend, the epithet was miraculously supplied by angels, thus completing his unfinished epitaph.
 (Note: The legend tells that the monk engraving the tomb was stuck for an epithet.
 He had got as far as Hac sunt in fossa Bedae ... ossa ("Here in this grave are the bones of ...
 Bede") before heading off to bed.
 In the morning an angel had inserted the word venerabilis.)
 It is first utilised in connection with Bede in the 9th century, where Bede was grouped with others who were called "venerable" at two ecclesiastical councils held at Aachen in 816 and 836.
 Paul the Deacon then referred to him as venerable consistently.
 By the 11th and 12th century, it had become commonplace.